Skip to main content

 MTA Training

-Formal complaints or grievances must be submitted to the Operations Manager – RTO by completing and emailing the DOC#139 Complaints, Grievances and Appeals Form to: louise.kinloch@mtansw.com.au.
+Formal complaints or grievances must be submitted to the General Manager Training - RTO by completing the Complaints, Grievances and Appeals Form accessed via our Appeals, Complaints And Grievances page on our website, Appeals, Complaints and Grievances, or https://motor-traders-association-of-nsw.rtosafe.com.au/Public/Complaints/New, or by emailing Louise.Kinloch@mtansw.com.au for a link.

-The Operations Manager will acknowledge receipt of the complaint or grievance in writing within 24 hours of the form being lodged.
+The General Manager Training - RTO will acknowledge receipt of the complaint or grievance in writing within 24 hours of the form being lodged.

-The Operations Manager will assess the complaint or grievance, determine an appropriate outcome, and notify all relevant parties in writing within 10 working days.
+The General Manager Training - RTO will assess the complaint or grievance, determine an appropriate outcome, and notify all relevant parties in writing within 10 working days.

 If the complainant is dissatisfied with the outcome, they will be informed of their right to escalate the matter through an external or independent body.